-The County and 31 municipalities participate in the NFIP (Appendix J).
+The County and its 39 municipalities participate in the NFIP (Appendix J).
 In return for NFIP making flood insurance available to property owners, the County and municipalities are required to adopt ordinances to manage development within 100-year floodplains to prevent increased flooding and minimize future flood damage.
-Palm Beach County Flood Insurance Rate Maps, published by FEMA and updated in 2017 are used as the basis for delineating the 100-year floodplain and identifying regulated land.
-New FIRMs are projected to become effective in December 2024.
+Palm Beach County Flood Insurance Rate Maps, published by the FEMA and updated in 2017 are used as the basis for delineating the 100-year floodplain and identifying regulated land.